joaommartins/joaommartins.github.io/content/posts/wireguard-docker-killswitch/index.md

 A less curious/paranoid person would at this point be happy with the kill switch functionality.
 However, I am neither of those.
 Since the kill switch depends on a successful parsing of the wireguard configuration file, an issue presents itself with the way the container handles failure.
-In short, if there are any issues parsing the configuration file, the container will not connect to the VPN server and continue allowing outbound network calls to flow through. *Silently.*
+In short, if there are any issues parsing the configuration file, the container will not connect to the VPN server and continue allowing outbound network calls to flow through. _Silently._

-In a borrowed term from mechanical engineering into application/network security, we call this a case of _fail open_, where a failure on startup will lead to a permissive state.
+In a borrowed term from mechanical engineering into application/network security, this is a case of _fail open_, where a failure on startup will lead to a permissive state.
 If we purposely create this error, we can see the issue.

 ```shell